Matcher Plugins

 - Type:

-array; Required: yes; Default: none - Each item is an environment expression.
+array; Required: yes; Default: none - Each item is an environment expression; all expressions must match.

 - Typical forms: